dashapopova/Programming-Basics/PB-Sem1.md

 the `cd` command (followed by the path to the directory you want to be in).

-Once can also add comments to a code file.
+One can also add comments to a code file.
 Comments are lines of code that remind the programmer of what the code does or should do.
 Comments are marked with a `#` on their left.
 Everything on the same line after that `#` have no effect on the program.
 Comments can occur on their own line or on the right side of an actual